fosterv2/online_grocery_shopping_front_end/README.md

 The front-end of a mock online grocery shopping application (in no way inspired by Amazon Fresh).

+The NotSoFresh app is deployed on Heroku [here](https://not-so-fresh.herokuapp.com/)

 ## Getting Started

 To use this app you should fork and clone this repository and the the [back-end repository](https://github.com/fosterv2/online-grocery-shopping-backend)